BurnOutTrader/ff_rithmic_api/README.md

     // login to the ticker plant
     rithmic_api.connect_and_login(SysInfraType::TickerPlant).await?;

+    // check we connected, note this function will not automatically tell us if the websocket was disconnected after the initial connection if !rithmic_api.is_connected(SysInfraType::TickerPlant).await {
+        return
+    }

     /// send a heartbeat request as a test message, 'RequestHeartbeat' Template number 18 let heart_beat = RequestHeartbeat {
         template_id: 18,